Lupus and the Microbiome: What Is Your Gut Telling You?

 - The increase in antibodies suggests that somehow these bacteria (or pieces of these bacteria) leak from the intestines and make their way through the blood stream.
 “Leaky gut” or altered intestinal permeability is a theory that is quickly gaining attention in the medical community.

 - These bacteria, then, may trigger an immune response that turns into an autoimmune response.
 The antibodies used to attack R. gnavus seem to be the ones that attack the DNA of lupus patients.
 Could this be similar to how a certain type of streptococcus bacteria can trigger the autoimmune antibodies that cause rheumatic fever?
 Well, more research needs to be done.

-It is important to understand that this, so far, is a correlation between R. gnavus and lupus, not causation.
+It is important to understand that this, so far, is a correlation between R. gnavus and E. gallinarum and lupus, not causation.
 Meaning, it is unclear whether the bacteria causes the flare, or the flare causes an increase in the bacteria, but it is probably a relationship that works both ways.
 Even if this particular bacterium is not a definitive cause for lupus, the presence of its antibodies could give physicians an easier blood test for diagnosing lupus than we have currently and provide a better way to measure the severity of flares.